newaetech/chipwhisperer/docs/starting.rst

     help(cw)

 The :ref:`Python API <api>` has all the information about what functions, and classes are at your disposal.
-You can also you the :ref:`tutorials <tutorials>` as a reference as well.